yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ### 1. Get data from Jenkins

 Many objects of Jenkins provide remote access APIs.
-We use the provided Python one to get status of all jobs:
+We used the provided Python one to get status of all jobs:

 ```python
 import ast